mparkergetz/Fly_Field_Traps/Software/StartUp_Protocol.md

 -> Need to have OPENSSH installed on laptop for this to work for the scp process to work that is...

 4th - > Then after the start_exp bash script has pulled the current json file it will proceed to start the gps and timelapse scripts at the same time.

-Why this is nice:
-* This reduces roughly 4-5 steps into 2 steps, and reduces the number of keystrokes for the user.